WeronikaBrozek/currency_converter/README.md

-# Welcome in my Currency Converter!
+# Welcome to my Currency Converter!
-It's a simple webside where you can convert currency values based on 15.01.2022 day exchange values.
-This calculator let you convert PLN to EUR, GPD and JPY.
+It's a simple website where you can convert currency values based on 15.01.2022 day exchange values.
+This calculator lets you convert PLN to EUR, GBP and JPY.

 Here's the link: [Currency Converter](https://weronikabrozek.github.io/currency_converter/)